csci4707-umn/lab-book/src/lab2-submit.md

 Detailed Changes:
 1. <Modified File 1>: <The path of the modified file from src directory>
 	- <Detailed changes of the file>.
-	For example: In line xxx, I make a change so that the buffer will do........
+	For example: In line xxx, I make a change so that the buffer will do ......

 2. <Modified File 2>: <Path from src>
 	- <Detailed changes of the file>.
 ```

 Each violation to the submission guideline will result in a **10%** penalty.